Smart-Contract-Modelling-uOttawa/Symboleo-IDE/INSTALL.md

 ![alt text](https://github.com/Smart-Contract-Modelling-uOttawa/Symboleo-IDE/blob/master/images/p3.png "Run as Eclipse aplication")
 - In the new opened Eclipse window create a new project then create a new file with `.symboleo` extension.
 The generated Hyperledger Fabric code is inside the `src-gen` folder.

+## Run sample outside of Hyperledger
+We have provided a sample code for a scnario of the MeatSale contract [here](https://github.com/Smart-Contract-Modelling-uOttawa/Symboleo-IDE/blob/master/samples/meatsale_demo.js).
+You can use this script to play with the generated code outside of Hyperleder Fabric.
+To run the JS code, first, copy the generated source of the MeatSale contract in `src-gen` folder in another directory, then in the root diretory of your destination, where the `package.json` file exists, run the `npm install` command.
+After successful installation of dependecies, copy the [`meatsale_demo.js`](https://github.com/Smart-Contract-Modelling-uOttawa/Symboleo-IDE/blob/master/samples/meatsale_demo.js) file form Github in the same directory beside the `package.json` file, now you can run the sample with the `node meatsale_demo.js` command.
+You will see the output of transitions and states in terminal.